Finite-Function-Encoding Quantum States: Local equivalence of Finite-Function-Encoding states

-Next, the case of $d=4$ is particularly interesting because we can still fully solve it and see the additional complications that arise for non-prime dimension, and at the same time the richness of structure that arises when the dimension is a prime-power.
-We find the number of LFP equivalence classes is $682$ while only $15$ of them have a polynomial representation.
-A summary of the LFP classes with a polynomial representative, ordered for different Schmidt rank is presented in Table~\ref{table:d4classes} in Appendix~\ref{AP:ququartClasses}.
-Furthermore the number of LU equivalence classes is $127$ (cf. Table~\ref{table:FFEclasssum}) and only $7$ of them have a polynomial representation.
+Next, the case of $d=4$ is particularly interesting because we can still fully solve it and see the additional complications that arise for non-prime dimensions, and at the same time the richness of structure that arises when the dimension is a prime-power.
+We find \bl{that} the number of LFP equivalence classes is $682$, while only $15$ of them have a \bl{TEH state in them}.
+A summary of the LFP classes with a \bl{TEH state} representative, ordered by different Schmidt ranks, is presented in Table~\ref{table:d4classes} in Appendix~\ref{AP:ququartClasses}.
+Furthermore, the number of LU equivalence classes is $127$ (cf. Table~\ref{table:FFEclasssum}) and only $7$ of them have a \bl{TEH state representative}.
 What is more interesting, is that now there exist LU operations different from those listed in Remark~\ref{rmk:LUvsLGP} that connect different LFP classes.
-In fact, these LU operations are precisely those of the form $\mathds 1 \otimes F_4^T (F_2\otimes F_2)^*$ (plus eventually further LFPs), which however connect not just the maximally entangled states between each other, but also states in other LU classes.
+In fact, these LU operations are precisely those of the form $\mathds 1_4 \otimes \left[F_4^T (F_2\otimes F_2)^*\right]$ (plus eventually further LFPs), which however connect not just the maximally entangled states between each other, but also states in other LU classes.
 Another peculiarity of the $d=4$ case (also compared to the $d=6$) is that there is more than a single LFP class of TEH states which are maximally entangled in a lower dimensional subspace.
-Namely, besides the polynomial $m_2(x,y)=2xy$ which corresponds to a state maximally entangled in a $2$-dimensional subspace (as in Proposition~\ref{prop:PFEinkdim}), there are also other $2$-dimensional maximally entangled states, with corresponding functions given by $x^2y$ and $xy^2$, precisely as in Proposition~\ref{prop:pdimTEH}.
+Namely, besides the polynomial $m_2(x,y)=2xy$ which corresponds to a state maximally entangled in a $2$-dimensional subspace (as in Proposition~\ref{prop:PFEinkdim}), there are also $2$-dimensional maximally entangled states, with corresponding functions given by $x^2y$ and $xy^2$, precisely as in Proposition~\ref{prop:pdimTEH}.